 Josh Flynt is in his fourth year with the Notre Dame athletics department, and first as a member of the athletics marketing team.
 He joined the marketing staff in February 2015, after previously serving as the Monogram Club communications associate.

-In that position, Flynt is responsible for managing all Monogram Club communication channels, including the Club's website, blog and social media accounts.
-Flynt also works closely with the rest of the Club staff to plan and coordinate fellowship events for Monogram winners, both on campus and regionally.
-He is the primary contact for Sports Heritage Hall, an area of the Joyce Center dedicated to celebrating the rich history of Notre Dame athletics.
+Flynt was responsible for managing all Monogram Club communication channels, including the Club's website, blog and social media accounts.
+Flynt also worked closely with the rest of the Club staff to plan and coordinate fellowship events for Monogram winners, both on campus and regionally.
+He served as the primary contact for Sports Heritage Hall, an area of the Joyce Center dedicated to celebrating the rich history of Notre Dame athletics.

-In addition to his responsibilities with the Monogram Club, Flynt has had the opportunity to serve as a media relations assistant for the 2013 NCAA men's lacrosse quarterfinals in Indianapolis, and 2014 NCAA women's basketball regional at Notre Dame.
+During his time at Notre Dame, Flynt has also had the opportunity to serve as a media relations assistant for the 2013 NCAA men's lacrosse quarterfinals in Indianapolis, and 2014 NCAA women's basketball regional at Notre Dame.

-Prior to joining the Monogram Club staff, Flynt previously served as an intern and blogger with Fighting Irish Digital Media.
-During that time, he was instrumental in launching and managing the Notre Dame athletics blog network, and was the inaugural "ND Sports Blogger," engaging a Twitter audience of nearly 4,500 followers.
+Prior to joining the Monogram Club staff, Flynt was an intern and blogger with Fighting Irish Digital Media.
+During that time, he was instrumental in launching and managing the Notre Dame athletics blog network, and was the inaugural "ND Sports Blogger," establishing a Twitter audience of nearly 4,500 followers.
 Additionally, he was responsible for managing 125.nd.edu, a website celebrating 125 Years of Notre Dame Football through videos, photos and stories throughout the 2012 season.

 Flynt graduated from Notre Dame in 2011 with a bachelor's degree in business administration, majoring in marketing.
 While a student at the University, Flynt was the Executive Editor of Scholastic Magazine and a Resident Assistant in Keenan Hall.
-He also spent time in the Notre Dame Alumni Association as the Hannah Storm Journalism Intern, working as a production assistant with NBC Sports for the 2009 Irish football season, and as a student assistant within the athletic media relations office.
+He also spent time in the Notre Dame Alumni Association as the Hannah Storm Journalism Intern, working as a production assistant with NBC Sports during football season, and as a student assistant within the athletic media relations office.